Formulario mathematico

 Formulario Mathematico (Latino sine flexione: Formulary for Mathematics) is a book by Giuseppe Peano which expresses fundamental theorems of mathematics in a symbolic language developed by Peano.
 The author was assisted by Giovanni Vailati, Mario Pieri, Alessandro Padoa, Giovanni Vacca, Vincenzo Vivanti, Gino Fano and Cesare Burali-Forti.

 The Formulario was first published in 1894.
 The fifth and last edition was published in 1908.

+Nicolas Bourbaki described Peano's notation in the Formulario as "following current mathematical usage, and introducing many well-chosen abbreviating symbols, his language succeeded moreover in being fairly readable, ..."

 Hubert Kennedy wrote "the development and use of mathematical logic is the guiding motif of the project".
 He also explains the variety of Peano's publication under the title: